MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/Retail-discounts-overview.md

 #### Product

 The product can be a released product or a released product master.
-All retail discounts are company-specific.
+All retail discounts are company specific.
 Therefore, they work only with released products.
 If you select a product master, the discount will be applied to all variants of the product, even variants that are released after the discount is created, provided that all other discount criteria are met, such as currency and UoM.